GSA/digitalgov.gov/content/post/2012-10-15-gsa-intranet-insite-usability-case-study.md

 summary: 'Not all usability changes are dramatic.
 Sometimes a few small tweaks can make a site significantly easier to navigate, or make important but hidden content pop off the page.
 The DigitalGov User Experience Program helped&nbsp;test Insite, GSA&amp;#8217;s intranet, on September 21, 2011.&nbsp;GSA took the feedback from their usability test and made some changes to the'
 authors: [jonathan-rubin]
 categories:
-  - 'User Testing &amp; Research'
+  - 'User Testing and Research'
   - UX
-tags:
+tag:
   - DigitalGov User Experience Program
   - GSA
   - usability case study